What is the ASC?

 If I don’t subscribe to American Cinematographer, do I have to pay to access your online content?

 Much of our web content is free, and is always evolving.
 Some of our web content is exclusive to Subscribers and Friends of the ASC, a premium subscription.
+Portions of each issue of AC magazine are published online each month and are available for free.

 How can I subscribe to American Cinematographer?